 Italy’s largest environmental group, Legambiente, said new Coast Guard regulations would allow luxury cruise vessels to come as close as 0,3 nautical miles to Ligurian coast instead of 0,7 nautical miles.

 Portofino is the latest target for the organisation, which has tried to restrict luxury cruise ship access in Venice claiming they threaten to damage the fragile ecosystem of the lagoon.

-But he said environmentalists also feared that a luxury cruise ship could run aground like the Costa Concordia in 2012.
+Environmentalists also feared that a luxury cruise liner could run aground like Costa Concordia in 2012.
 32 were killed when Costa Concordia struck rocks close to Giglio in January 2012 in Italy’s worst maritime disaster.